nielstron/langlib/README.md

 [`test/Grammars/Test/Results.lean`](test/Grammars/Test/Results.lean) currently checks the presence of these major named statements:

 - Regular-language operations `prefixLang`, `suffixLang`, and their regularity theorems
-- Regular closure under reversal, union, intersection, and complement
+- Regular closure under reversal, union, intersection, complement, prefix, and suffix
 - Regular decidability of membership, emptiness, and universality
 - A regular pumping theorem interface
 - Context-free Chomsky normal form grammars and translation to CNF
 - Context-free decidability of membership and emptiness
-- Context-free closure under union, reversal, and concatenation
+- Context-free closure under union, reversal, concatenation, prefix, and suffix
 - Context-free non-closure under intersection and complement
+- Context-sensitive decidability of membership
-- Unrestricted / recursively enumerable closure under union, reversal, concatenation, and star
+- Unrestricted / recursively enumerable closure under union, reversal, and concatenation

-The unrestricted concatenation and star developments, the context-sensitive concatenation module, and the Kuroda normal form existence statement are present in the repository, but some of these files still depend on unfinished placeholders or an axiom-backed statement.
+The unrestricted concatenation development, the context-sensitive concatenation module, and the Kuroda normal form existence statement are present in the repository, but some of these files still depend on unfinished placeholders or an axiom-backed statement.